ztarbug/UserDataFilter/README.md

 this module assumes that you have an authentication mechanism in place and there is a valid UserPrincipal on a users session.
 Based on that principal name configured directory server is queried.

+## What does it do
+Module consists of two main elements.
+The servlet filter gets alias of currently logged in user and retrieves from configured user directory additional data.
+Those date are then pushed to user's session.
+Second component is a servlet (context path *GetUserData*) that delivers retrieved user data as a JSON object.
+Your application's frontend technology can then use that data to display a user's details.

+## How to configure

 Just add this module to your pom.xml

 		<dependency>